Johan Franzén: Detroit Red Wings

 On 11 April 2009, Franzén signed a contract extension with the Red Wings for 11 years.
 The contract runs through the 2019–20 season, worth a total of $43.5 million.
 The contract has an annual cap hit of $3,954,545, although it is front loaded.
-The contract by year pays as follows: 2009–10, $5.5 million; 2010–11, $5 million; 2011–13, $5.25 million; 2013–16, $5 million; 2016–17, $3.5 million; 2017–18, $2 million; and finally from 2018–20, $1 million.
+The contract by year pays as follows: 2009–10, $5.5 million; 2010–11, $5 million; 2011–13, $5.25 million; 2013–16, $5 million; 2016–17, $3.5 million; 2017–18, $2 million; and finally from 2018 to 2020, $1 million.

-On 8 October 2009, Franzén suffered a torn anterior cruciate ligament (ACL), forcing him to miss 55 games before he was able to return to Detroit's lineup in a game against the St. Louis Blues, where he recorded an assist.
+On 8 October 2009, Franzén suffered a torn anterior cruciate ligament (ACL) in a 3–2 win over the Chicago Blackhawks, forcing him to miss 55 games before he was able to return to Detroit's lineup in a game against the St. Louis Blues on 9 February 2010, where he recorded an assist on a Pavel Datsyuk goal as the Red Wings lost 4-3.
 Following Detroit's next game, he recorded his first goal since returning from injury.

-On 6 May 2010, Franzén scored three goals in a span of 3:26 (two seconds shy of the NHL record for fastest playoff hat-trick) in the first period of Detroit's Western Conference Semifinal game against the San Jose Sharks.
+On 6 May, Franzén scored three goals in a span of 3:26 (two seconds shy of the NHL record for fastest playoff hat-trick) in the first period of Detroit's Western Conference Semifinal Game 4 against the San Jose Sharks, with the team facing elimination.
 He had been initially credited with another goal, scored two minutes before his first credited goal of the night, but this was later corrected to an assist on a Todd Bertuzzi redirect.
 While this goal would not have grabbed him the NHL record fastest hat-trick, he did eventually reclaim his tally by scoring a fourth goal later on in the game.

 On 2 February 2011, Franzén became only the second player in 14 years, joining Marián Gáborík, to score five goals in one game.
 He tallied two even strength goals, two power play goals and added an empty net goal in a 7–5 victory over the Ottawa Senators.
 He joins Sergei Fedorov and Syd Howe as the only Red Wings to do so.

 On 3 March 2014, Franzén was named NHL's First Star of the Week.
 He recorded three goals and two assists in two games to help lead the Red Wings to consecutive road victories.

 In 2015, Franzén missed the remainder of the season due to concussion symptoms after he was blindsided by a check late in a game at Edmonton by the Oilers' Rob Klinkhammer on 6 January 2015.
-After being deemed medically fit to return in the 2015–2016 season, Franzén would play only two games before the return of concussion symptoms and was put on the team's long term injury reserve list.
+After being deemed medically fit to return in the 2015–2016 season, Franzén would play only two games before the return of concussion symptoms and was put on the team's long-term injury reserve list.
 Franzén's contract expired in 2020, when the NHL season was cut short by the COVID-19 pandemic.